The Best Way to Process Payroll [Updated for 2021]

 Be aware that overtime is not a simple calculation of time-and-a-half of the employee’s hourly wage when the employee has earned bonus income.
 The bonus income must be calculated as an hourly wage over the period they earned it.
 Then time-and-a-half can be calculated.

 Taxes and Withholding

-After payroll is approved, the employee’s net pay is calculated.
+After payroll is approved, calculate the employee’s net pay.

 How Do I Know How Much To Withhold?

-Your state has a taxing authority as well.
-Contact your state department of labor for information about calculating and paying state taxes.
+Secondly, your state has a taxing authority as well.
+Contact your state department of labor for information about state taxes.

-You might also have local taxes to deal with.
+Don’t forget, you might also have local taxes to deal with.
+Therefore, contact your local taxing authority for information.
 (We never said this wasn’t complicated.)
-Contact your local taxing authority for information.

 Deductions and withholdings must be subtracted from gross earnings.
 This includes state, federal and local taxes.